 Mentoring is a vital step in supporting CAP students, both in school and in their understanding of their chosen career path.
 Additionally, it’s a rich and valuable opportunity for experienced professionals to share their skills and knowledge, while demystifying the transition from the academic to the professional realm.

-As a result of the financial impacts caused by COVID-19, many CU Denver School of Public Affairs students will experience a challenging job market over the coming year.
+CU Denver School of Public Affairs students are often looking for career-related experiences, exposure to possible careers, professional networking opportunities, conference attendance support, job shadowing, informational interviews, internships and volunteer opportunities.
 If you would like to support these students in their professional development, please consider offering an opportunity for students, whether remotely or in person, long term or short term.

 Give back to your alma mater and mentor current students by hiring them for Micro-Internships at your company.
 They’ll build their network and you’ll help shape the next generation of young alumni!